aagontuk/cheatsheets/AVR_assembly_programming.md

 ## ACCESSING FLASH ROM ##

 AVRs have maximum of 8 megabytes of flash ROM & 64 kilobytes of SRAM.
 Flash ROM is also called code space or progarm space.
-SRAM is also called data memory space.
-Each location in the flash ROM is 2 byte sized.
+SRAM is also called data memory space. **Each location in the flash ROM is 2 byte sized**.

 `.DB`(Define byte) directive can be used to allocate byte sized chunks from flash ROM.
 We can store byte sized data to ROM memory using .DB directive.
 Each memory location of flash ROM is 2 byte sized, but .DB allocates byte-sized chunks.
 So if we store few bytes of data using .DB, first byte will go to the lower byte of the location.
 Next byte will goto the higher byte of the location.
 Next byte will goto the lower byte of the next location and so on.